ManageIQ/guides/README.md

 * Avoid large pull requests (e.g. 1000+ lines changed not counting any generated files such as test data).
   * Consider if the changes should be done in separate pull request.
   * Use the number of lines added/removed as an indicator of possible code smells.
-* Try to avoid having a commit with, say, a spelling mistake, that is fixed in a subsequent commit in the same pull request.
+* Try to avoid having a commit with, for example, a spelling mistake, that is fixed in a subsequent commit in the same pull request.
 Use `git rebase -i` to clean up those commits to keep the history clean.
 * If a pull request involves UI changes, consider adding a before/after set of screenshots to show what has changed visually.
 * Use [@-mentions](https://github.com/blog/821) to request reviews from specific people.
 * When you add new commits to a pull request, be sure to @-mention others so they know you are ready for a new review.

 ## Error and Issue Reporting

-* Treat all issues as if they are public as much as possible.
-This means avoid customer names, and avoid logs and information with customer-specific details.
-If you HAVE to put customer information into a ticket, be sure to mark those comments and attachments as private.
+* Under no circumstances should customer names or customer related information be referenced in Github issues.
 * For UI errors, the error message and stack trace are usually in production.log.
 A snippet from there with the entire UI transaction is needed, including the error message and the stack trace.
 A UI transaction starts with something that looks like

     ```